symplely/zend-ffi/README.md

 ; "true"    - always enabled
 ffi.enable="preload"

-; List of headers files to preload, wildcard patterns allowed. ffi.preload=path/to/.cdef/ffi_preloader.php ; For simple integration with other FFI extensions ; Or ffi.preload=path/to/vendor/symplely/zend-ffi/preload.php ; For standalone usage
+; List of headers files to preload, wildcard patterns allowed.
+Has no effect on Windows. ffi.preload=path/to/.cdef/ffi_preloader.php ; For simple integration with other FFI extensions ; Or ffi.preload=path/to/vendor/symplely/zend-ffi/preload.php ; For standalone usage